BUILDINGS Feed

 (According to the Rosenbach blog, a telegraph operator had apparently misspelled the title in a message)

 Karl relates the backstory: At a manuscript auction, Rosenbach had purchased acclaimed Joseph Conrad manuscripts for a hefty sum but was able to acquire Joyce’s Ulysses manuscript from a collector, to whom Joyce had sold it, at a relative bargain.
 Subsequently, Joyce wanted the manuscript back but Rosenbach declined.
-Carl posits that Joyce didn’t really sufficiently appreciate Rosenbach as a bibliophile, who held literary works in such esteem that he mentored a generation of private collectors and enthusiasts dedicated to the preservation of these works.
+Karl posits that Joyce didn’t really sufficiently appreciate Rosenbach as a bibliophile, who held literary works in such esteem that he mentored a generation of private collectors and enthusiasts dedicated to the preservation of these works.
 Watch video here.

 New construction will shadow historic Chestnut Hill Baptist Church cemetery